wilson428/armslist/README.md

 An analysis of ArmsList.com
 =========

+# Updating from Python 2 to Python 3

+This collection of scripts is seven years old and in need of an update to Python 3.
+Some of the `import` statements are core libraries that are largely unchanged, and the current [`requirements.txt`](requirements.txt) is an incomplete attempt to include those libraries that are sufficiently unchanged.
+Here are a few that do need to be updated:

+	+ `urllib2` is now `urllib3`
+	+ `htmlentitydefs` is no longer available
+	+ `shapefile` also appears to have changed.

+Pull requests welcome!

 # Scraping the data
 The raw data for this project was retrieved en mass using ```wget``` form the command line: